Blodgett Forest Fuels Treatment Workshop

 Thursday, June 23, 2022 10:00am to 3:00 in Georgetown, California

-Explore how different forest management alternatives in mixed conifer forests affect fuel characteristics and wildfire risk during this dynamic field workshop at Berkley Forest's Blodgett Forest Research Station.
-This four mile walking treatment and research tour will explore various treatment alternatives and their effectiveness while identifying the impacts of treatment timing and maintenance.
-Implementation challenges and opportunities will be discussed, notably those involving permitting and funding pathways.
+Attendees learned how different forest management alternatives in mixed conifer forests affect fuel characteristics and wildfire risk during this dynamic field workshop at Berkley Forest's Blodgett Forest Research Station.
+This walking treatment and research tour explored various treatment alternatives and their effectiveness while identifying the impacts of treatment timing and maintenance.
+Implementation challenges and opportunities were discussed, notably those involving permitting and funding pathways.

 |10:00am||Training begins.
 Welcome!|

 |Brown bag field lunch|